-When not at Thrive, Joshua spends his days as Music Director and Conductor of TrueNorth Chamber Orchestra, Music Director of Westlake United Methodist Church, Music Director of Federated Church in Chagrin Falls, and as Principle Conductor of the Solon Philharmonic.
+When not at Thrive, Joshua spends his days as Music Director and Conductor of TrueNorth Chamber Orchestra, Principle Conductor of the Solon Philharmonic Orchestra, and Director of Music Ministries at Federated Church UCC in Chagrin Falls.

 Jinyang Tian has taught a full range of student levels in the Chicago, Illinois area for the past eight years.
 She also performs as both pianist and organist, and has been in demand as an accompanist for instrumental and vocal soloists, chamber musicians, and large-scale opera productions.